The dietary guidelines call for more veggies and less salt, fat and sugar. Here's what that means for you.By Mayo Clinic Staff

 A healthy eating pattern limits saturated fats and trans fats, added sugars and sodium.
 Staying below the specified limits for these components can help you achieve a healthy eating pattern that stays within your calorie limit:

 - Consume less than 10 percent of calories a day from added sugars.

 - Consume less than 10 percent of calories a day from saturated fats.

 - Consume less than 2,300 mg a day of sodium.

 - If alcohol is consumed, it should be consumed only by adults of legal drinking age and in moderation — up to 1 drink a day for women and up to 2 drinks a day for men.

-Using the dietary guidelines as your map, you can make healthy choices that meet your nutritional needs, protect your health, and help you achieve and maintain a healthy weight.
+Using the dietary guidelines as your map, choose nutrient-dense foods and beverages from all the food groups to meet your nutritional needs, protect your health, and help you achieve and maintain a healthy weight.